What are the basics of Ayurveda?

 You can also find mimosa pudica seed in Cellcore Biosciences Para 1.

 Bacopa Supreme: Bacopa Monniera is a small plant that grows in moist, damp areas throughout Asia and has been widely used in Ayurvedic medicine at least as far back as the 6th century.
-The most common uses include increasing cognitive ability, memory, nerve tonic, cardiotonic, diuretic, in asthma, bronchitis, mental imbalances, depression, anxiety, and epilepsy.
-Research shows it can possibly help in ADHD symptoms.
+The most common uses include increasing cognitive ability and memory, nerve tonic, cardiotonic, and diuretic in asthma, bronchitis, mental imbalances, depression, anxiety, and epilepsy.
+Research shows it can possibly help with ADHD symptoms.

-Bio-A Curcumin PhytoNanosome: This supports levels of inflammation, down regulates COX-2 enzymes, inhibit TNFs (pro-inflammatory cytokines), is a powerful anti-oxidant, supports cardiac, blood sugar issues, skin issues, mood issues, thyroid issues, joint issues, memory issues, wound healing, liver, kidney, lung, pancreas, sensitivities, respiratory issues, and the prostate.
+Bio-A Curcumin PhytoNanosome: This supports levels of inflammation, downregulates COX-2 enzymes, inhibits TNFs (pro-inflammatory cytokines), is a powerful anti-oxidant, supports cardiac, blood sugar issues, skin issues, mood issues, thyroid issues, joint issues, memory issues, wound healing, liver, kidney, lung, pancreas, sensitivities, respiratory issues, and the prostate.

 Digesticom: A herbal fortifier for the digestive system that aids in allowing one to get the maximum nutrient value out of their diet.
 This blend contains organic angelica, boldo, catnip, fennel, ginger, myrrh, papaya, peppermint, sage, and triphala.